openlegend/core-rules/core/SRD.md

 Feats are purchased using feat points.
 At 1st level, you have 6 feat points to spend.
 Any leftover feat points may be saved for the future.

-The complete list of available feats can be found on the [Open Legend Website](http://www.openlegendrpg.com/feats).
+A searchable and filterable list of available feats can be found on the [Open Legend Website](http://www.openlegendrpg.com/feats).

 ## Step 4: Choose Starting Equipment